cabal-club/cable/readme.md

 The request ID, `req_id`, is to be a sequence of 4 bytes, generated randomly by the requestor, used to uniquely identify the request during its lifetime across the swarm of peers who may handle it.

-When `ttl > 0`, a peer can choose to forward a request along to other peers and forward the response back to the peer that made the request.
-Each peer performing this action should decrement the `ttl` by one.

 When forwarding a request, do not change the `req_id`, so that routing loops can be more easily detected by peers.